 (e) Unfulfilled Commitments Disputes - India

-The Cauvery and D4 blocks in India are under relinquishment.
+The Cauvery and D4 blocks in India have been relinquished.
 The Company believes it has fulfilled all commitments for the Cauvery and D4 blocks while the GOI contends that the Company has unfulfilled commitments of \$7 million.